avriette/rrm/README.md

 Takes one argument, the type of objects requested.
 This returns *all* the objects of that type in Riak.
 This is actually a very fast operation in Riak at most practical scales.

+Because Riak allows the storage of zero-byte tuples, it is possible to store an object in Riak which is defined but null.
+In the event this happens, you will receive an Error instead of the object (rather than not returning or returning the empty list or similar).

 * `get_schema( )`